 We learned that 55 percent of young adult fiction was read by adults.
 Debates raged over what constituted a young adult novel versus an adult novel.
 Apologetic grown-ups sneaked into the teen section of the bookstore, passing subversive teens pattering into the adult paranormal and literature and mystery shelves.
+For the most part, I let the discussion pass me by.
 Amazon's top 10 bestselling books of the year - 'The Innocent,' by David Baldacci.
 101 Books To Read This Summer Instead of '50 Shades of Grey'

 WILD: From Lost to Found on the Pacific Crest Trail, by Cheryl Strayed (Alfred A. Knopf) There are dumber things you could do, I guess.
 When Cheryl Strayed was 26, and her life was spinning out of control, she set out to hike 1,100 miles of the rugged Pacific Crest Trail, from California through Oregon to Washington -- an attractive young woman in the wilderness, alone.
 The Last Policeman: solving a murder before an asteroid wipes out life on Earth.
 Last year I read Bedbugs , Ben Winters' psychological thriller/horror novel about a woman who was certain that her apartment was filled with bedbugs, while her husband was telling her that she was imagining them.

 It reminded me of Rosemary's Baby, one of my favorite movies.
 The Last Policeman is Ben Winters' third novel (he also wrote Sense and Sensibility and Sea Monsters , which I have not read), and I enjoyed it even more than Bedbugs.
 Trust Me: Three Books With (In)credible Narrators. iStockphoto Many of my all-time favorite novels have a common (if slightly unsettling) thread: They feature an unreliable narrator at the helm.